nbrehaut/megr2157-portfolio/docs/aboutme/index.md

 **WHAT DOES IT MEAN TO DEFENND AN ENGINEERING DECISION : AND DO YOU CURRENTLY KNOW HOW TO DO IT?**

 Currently, I am unsure exactly what it means to defend an engineering decision besides the obvious interpretation of it.
 I would assume to defend one, you must provide factual reasoning and calculations that support your stance on the matter.

-I took about 2.5 hours on this assignment.